flutter/website/src/content/get-started/fwe/user-input.md

 ### `DropdownMenu`
-A `DropdownMenu` lets users select a choice from a dropdown menu of options and puts the selected text into a `TextField`.
-It also gives users the added benefit of filtering the menu items based on the text input.
+A `DropdownMenu` allows users to select a choice from a menu of options and places the selected text into a `TextField`.
+It also allows users to filter the menu items based on the text input.

 Configuration parameters include the following:
 - `dropdownMenuEntries` provides a list of `DropdownMenuEntry`s that describes each menu item.
-    Tne menu might contain information such as a text label, and a leading or trailing icon.
+  The menu might contain information such as a text label, and a leading or trailing icon.
   (This is also the only required parameter.)
 - `TextEditingController` allows programmatically controlling the `TextField`.
-- Tne `onSelected` callback triggers when the user selects an option.
+- The `onSelected` callback triggers when the user selects an option.
 - `initialSelection` allows you to configure the default value.
 - Additional parameters are also  available for customizing the widget's look and behavior.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/dropdownmenu.gif",